This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 Weighing only 235g, this lens is amongst the lightest and most compact true macro optics currently available for the Nikon system, which will make it perfect for stowing in the bottom of a camera bag, ready for when it is needed.
 As a result, it balances very well on the Nikon D300 body used for testing.

 High-quality plastics have been used for much of the construction and the lens mount is made from metal, creating a quality feel.
-Although this optic makes no claims to be weather resistant, a rubber gasket has been included around the lens mount, to help prevent the ingress of dust and moisture into the camera.
+Although this optic makes no claims to be weather resistant, a rubber gasket has been included around the lens mount to prevent the ingress of dust and moisture into the camera.

 Manual focusing is achieved by the narrow rubber ring with the right resistance and travel to make fine changes simple.
 The cap is a rather deep circular case that clips onto the bayonet around the 52 mm filter tube.